cakebatterandsprinkles/portfolio-gatsby/src/posts/41-typescript.md

 ### Classes

-Classes define properties and methods of objects and can be referred to as "blueprints" for objects.
+Classes define the properties and methods of objects and can be referred to as "blueprints" for objects.
 Classes in TypeScript are very much similar to the JavaScript classes with a few differences, such as access modifiers and abstract classes.

 If you know absolutely nothing about the class concept, read [this article](https://yagmurcetintas.com/journal/introduction-to-object-oriented-programming) first.
 If you do already know, the example below is there to remind a few simple things: